rifah07/learning_ruby/oop/Ruby_OOP_Basics.md

     arthur.eat("hay")

+### The entire workflow of creating a new object or instance from a class is called instantiation
+-The Launch School

 ### Why Encapsulation Matters

 Encapsulation means keeping an object's **internal state private** and exposing only what is necessary to the outside world through **public methods** (the interface).
 This: